lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~
   grouping tv-struct {
     description
-      "Define the target value element.
+      "Defines the target value element.
 Always a binary type, strings
        must be converted to binary. field-id allows the conversion
        to the appropriate type.";
     leaf value {